ringcentral/ringcentral-web-phone/dev-notes.md

 # Developer Notes (by Tyler Liu)

-## What I did

-- Update TypeScript and Webpack to latest version
-- Replace all appKey/appSecret with clientId/clientSecret
-- Replace npm with yarn
-- Replace ringcentral with @ringcentral/sdk
-- Let e2e test support extension. (previously only username & password)
-- Rename "login" to "username" in demo web form

 ## Phone number format

 When you use the demo application, make sure that you enter the phone number format as '6501234567', not '(650) 123-4567'.